-Once a near COVID-free utopia, Australia sees omicron surge
+Amid Djokovic backlash, Australia grapples with omicron wave

 SYDNEY (AP) — Like millions of others in the most locked-down place on the planet, Melbourne resident Rav Thomas dutifully spent 262 days confined to his home as the COVID-19 pandemic raged.
 He got vaccinated.
-And the single father of two found ways to pay the bills as Melbourne’s lockdowns — the longest imposed by any city in the world — battered his entertainment and events company.
+And the single father of two found ways to pay the bills as Melbourne’s lockdowns battered his entertainment and events company.

 Then in October, the city’s restrictions began to lift, along with Thomas’ spirits.
 His company once again began booking events as Melbourne’s nightclubs and bars reopened.